 Recycle Your Packages in Store

-Recycling facilities differ in every city and they do not all accept beauty packaging.
-However, some brands are beginning to recognize the consumer desire to properly recycle packaging and are making a greater effort and they reward customers with perks.
-MAC Cosmetics has long had their “Back to MAC” program where customers can bring six empty MAC products to a store in exchange for a single free lipstick or eyeshadow.
+Recycling facilities differ in every city, and they do not all accept beauty packaging.
+However, some brands are beginning to recognize the consumer desire to properly recycle packaging and make a greater effort, and they reward customers with perks.
+MAC Cosmetics has long had its “Back to MAC” program where customers can bring six empty MAC products to a store in exchange for a single free lipstick or eyeshadow.
 MAC will then properly recycle the empty packages.
-L’Occitane has partnered with TerraCycle where customers receive 10% one product when they bring back their accepted empty packaging.
+L’Occitane has partnered with TerraCycle, where customers receive 10% off one product when they bring back their accepted empty packaging.
 Toronto spa Pure+Simple credits customers one dollar when they bring in their empty Pure+Simple branded skincare products.
 That may not seem like a lot, but it really adds up when you’re drowning your skin in vitamin c serum, face masks and hydrosols.
-You may be surprised to hear the brands you shop already offer a program.
-Check it out and get your rewards-literally!
+You may be surprised to hear the brands you shop for already offer a program.
+Check it out and get your rewards!

 There are many ways we can impact the beauty industry to turn the tides towards sustainability.
 We can also try to take back some power by shifting our own practices.
 Share any changes you’ve made in your beauty routine!